Assessment Regulations - Session 2021-22

 Final awards including assessment from the 2019-20 session

 The No Detriment Policy was introduced in response to the emergency situation that developed in the spring of 2020 and was applied to assessment scheduled in the period 16 March 2020 to 11 September 2020.
 For most students, awards being made in the 2021-22 session will not include any assessment results from this time.
 For a small number (e.g. graduating integrated masters students, part-time PGT students with a three or more year programme of study) there will still be some residual impact.
-Examples of the relevant calculations will be provided but the same principles will be applied as in 2020-21: a baseline grade point average will be calculated for student performance from outwith the March 2020 - September 2020 period, and results from within that period will only be used where they are equal to or better than the baseline performance.
+Examples of the relevant calculations are available here.
+The same principles will be applied as in 2020-21: a baseline grade point average will be calculated for student performance from outwith the March 2020 - September 2020 period, and results from within that period will only be used where they are equal to or better than the baseline performance.

 PGT Masters students completing in 2021-22 - requirements for award